Compliant with the EU General Data Protection Regulation 2016/679.

 6. Ordinary information sources

-Information on customers and potential customers is acquired in connection with online store orders, newsletter subscriptions, opinion and feedback surveys, competitions, and prize draws, for example.
-Only the information of customers and potential customers who have given permission for marketing or contacting is stored.
+Information on customers and potential customers is acquired from the persons themselves in connection with online shop orders, newsletter subscriptions, product registrations, opinion and feedback surveys, competitions, and prize draws, for example.
+Only the information of persons who have given permission for marketing or contacting is stored.
+This means that the data processing is based on personal consent.
 Otherwise, campaign-specifically submitted information is only stored for the time listed in the rules of the campaign in question.

 8. Principles of register protection